-The Canadian Children’s Museum (CCM) has been developed around a central theme — The Great Adventure — and gives younger visitors an opportunity to travel the world.
+The Canadian Children’s Museum has been developed around a central theme — The Great Adventure — and gives younger visitors an opportunity to travel the world.
 Over 30 permanent exhibit spaces have been designed as a series of contextual environments situated along a random circulation route.
 Exhibit themes promote intercultural understanding and emphasize process rather than the acquisition of a detailed body of knowledge.
 A rich assortment of materials including props, costumes and hands-on artifacts supports open-ended, inquiry-based learning experiences.
 Based on a client-centred approach, the space facilitates small group interaction and immersion/role-playing.

-The Canadian Children’s Museum (CCM) opened on June 29, 1989, and is part of the Canadian Museum of Civilization.
+The Canadian Children’s Museum opened on June 29, 1989, and is part of the Canadian Museum of History.
 During planning for the new Canadian Museum of Civilization building in 1982, a decision was made to incorporate a children’s museum.
 Children had always comprised an important percentage of overall attendance, although exhibits in the main museum were not generally designed with their needs in mind.

 The Canadian Children’s Museum has grown steadily since its inception.
-In response to rising attendance and community interest, the CCM’s second phase opened in 1994 with 2,044 m2 (22,000 ft2) of exhibition space, along with an expansion in its programs and services.
-In 1995, the CCM’s outdoor park grew from 520 m2 (5,600 ft2) to 6,039 m2 (65,000 ft2), with an expansion of the physical landscape and the installation of outdoor exhibits.
+In response to rising attendance and community interest, the second phase of the Children’s Museum opened in 1994 with 2,044 m2 (22,000 ft2) of exhibition space, along with an expansion in its programs and services.
+In 1995, the Children’s Museum outdoor park grew from 520 m2 (5,600 ft2) to 6,039 m2 (65,000 ft2), with an expansion of the physical landscape and the installation of outdoor exhibits.
 The exterior exhibit spaces were continually modified and supplemented with new exhibitions.
-In 2007, the CCM was again expanded with the addition of a larger temporary exhibition space and two new permanent exhibit areas.
+In 2007, the Children’s Museum was again expanded with the addition of a larger temporary exhibition space and two new permanent exhibit areas.
 The Canadian Children’s Museum currently occupies a total of 8036.19m2(86,501.55 ft2) of interior and exterior space.

-The Canadian Children’s Museum serves all Canadian children and remains one of the most popular destinations in the Canadian Museum of Civilization, welcoming over eight million children and their families since 1989, with average annual attendance of 500,000.
+The Canadian Children’s Museum serves all Canadian children and remains one of the most popular destinations in the Canadian Museum of History, welcoming over eight million children and their families since 1989, with average annual attendance of 500,000.

 The Canadian Children’s Museum is similar to other children’s museums, in that it is client-centred and targetted specifically at children and their diverse needs.
 It is a full-service facility encompassing exhibits, programs, collections, and social and operational services designed to meet the needs of its unique audience.
 Given that the overall wellbeing of a child is dependent on making connections between his/her cognitive, social, physical and developmental needs, this museum-within-a-museum considers not only the social needs of children in its planning and implementation, but also ensures that all areas function together to fully support the shifting cognitive and developmental needs of a growing child.